o/simmetrica/README.md

 #####Running web application

-    ➜  simmetrica git:(master) ✗ python app.py
+    ➜ python app.py
      * Running on http://127.0.0.1:5000/

 Now, you can see your shiny dashboard with pointing your browser to `http://127.0.0.1:5000/`.

-A full list of usage options can be displayed with the `--help` flag
+Optionally a custom config file can be specified with the `--config` flag.

-     ➜  simmetrica git:(master) ✗ python app.py --help
+    ➜ python app.py --config myConfig.yml

 #####Configuring dashboard blocks